 Software – Library material allocation may not be used to purchase software, unless it is the only way to access necessary content.
 Computer software with accompanying user manuals may be housed in the library’s Computer Lab, if the product license requires restricted access.
 All software purchased must conform to the legal, financial and technical parameters of access within the library.

 Microforms – generally consist of research collections, and as such are purchased as non-continuing titles.
 Acquisitions Serials Unit purchases serial microforms.

-Audio/Visual materials – audiovisual materials include, but are not limited to, CD, DVD, streaming video/audio, audiocassette and VHS.
+Media – media include, but are not limited to, CD, DVD, and streaming video/audio.
 Alkek Library however, does not purchase material in formats that are not supported by the equipment in the library.
 Public Performance Rights will be requested when available and financially feasible.